Schizophrenia Resources For Getting Support And Improving Mental Health

 • Mood stabilizers: Mood stabilizers may be prescribed to balance your emotions if you experience mood swings due to schizophrenia.

 • ECT: Short for electroconvulsive therapy, ECT normally works by sending an electrical current to certain areas of the brain.
-This isn’t usually a first-line treatment, but it may be effective for people whose symptoms don’t respond to medication
+This treatment often isn’t the first choice, but it may be effective for people whose symptoms don’t respond to medication

 While they may not be a replacement for professional treatment, certain daily habits can support your well-being and mental health if you’re living with schizophrenia.

 • Avoiding substances: To keep your symptoms from getting worse, you may want to avoid substances that can affect your mind.
-According to the Substance Abuse and Mental Health Services Administration, substances like marijuana and meth may increase the risk of psychosis.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), substances like marijuana and meth may increase the risk of psychosis.

 • Exercising: Exercise can reduce stress and boost mood.
-It may also be helpful for people with schizophrenia.
+Exercise may also be helpful for people with schizophrenia.
 In a 2015 study, a group of people with schizophrenia underwent an endurance training program for three months.
-They generally saw significant improvements in their symptoms, daily function, memory, and cognitive abilities.
+The participants saw significant improvements in their symptoms, daily function, memory, and cognitive abilities.

 • Maintaining nutritious eating habits: Eating nutrient-rich foods can support brain health and may reduce the risk of mental illness.
-Consider eating plenty of healthy fats, fruits, and vegetables, and try to reduce consumption of processed foods.
+Consider eating healthy fats, lean proteins, fruits, and vegetables, and try to reduce your consumption of processed foods.

 Community support, education, and advocacy can be helpful for managing the effects of schizophrenia in daily life.